 e) Please wipe down the countertops, stovetop, etc.

 f) Please empty the dishwasher (Barn apt.)
+Open the curtains (Cottage).

 g) Please put things back where you found them: throw pillows, chairs, books, etc.

 h) If you have leftover food, you can leave it here as long as it’s in the original package.
 If it’s stored in a bowl or plastic container from our kitchen, please discard the food and wash the container.

 i) Tie up your garbage and drop the bag into the main garbage can (just outside the door in the barn); in the shed beside the parking area (for the Cottage).